Pet Care Home

-The Golden Tetra looks like it has been sprayed with gold paint all over it's body which makes for a very attractive fish!
+The Golden Tetra looks like it has had gold paint sprayed all over its body!

-The Golden Tetra looks gold because of a specialized protection to its skin.
-This tetra is more prone to disease than many of the tetras, especially skin parasites.
-The gold color comes from 'guanin' which is secreted by the skin of this fish to protect it against these parasites.
-This makes it look like it has been covered with a gold dust, thus its name!
+The Golden Tetra Hemigrammus rodwayi is a pretty little characin.
+Its gold appearance is due to a specialized layer on its skin that defends it against a trematode parasite.
+This fish is more prone to disease, especially skin parasites, than many tetras.
+The gold color comes from ‘guanin,’ which is secreted by its skin to protect it against these parasites.
+This makes it look like it has been covered with gold dust, thus its name.
+It is also known as the Gold Tetra and Brass Tetra.

 • Kingdom: Animalia